Gamecocks sophomore will compete in Rio on the 3-meter springboard

 Seven student-athletes set to compete for national titles, All-America positions

 The Todd Sherritt File

 Success and Todd Sherritt go hand in hand.
-Beginning his 20th season as the head diving coach for South Carolina, Sherritt continues to set new standards for Gamecock diving and has established the program as one of the best in the country.
+The head coach at South Carolina since 1993, Sherritt continues to set new standards for Gamecock diving and has established the program as one of the best in the country.

-One of the most influential diving coaches in the country, Sherritt has coached 36 NCAA All-Americans, 15 U.S. Diving National Champions, three Olympians, 11 SEC Champions and one NCAA Champion.
-In 1999, he was named SEC Diving Coach of the Year and, in 1997, he was named USOC Developmental Diving Coach of the Year.
-Sherritt is also a 10-time World Team Coach for Team USA, including during 2007.
+One of the most influential diving coaches in the country, Sherritt has coached 48 NCAA All-Americans, 15 U.S. Diving National Champions, four Olympians, 14 SEC Champions and one NCAA Champion.
+He was named SEC Diving Coach of the Year in both 1999 and 2017, and, in 1997, he was named USOC Developmental Diving Coach of the Year.
+Sherritt is also a 10-time World Team Coach for Team USA, including during the 2007 season.

-Sherritt has continued to produce greats in the Garnet and Black, most recently Courtney Forcucci, who became the 11th SEC champion for the diving program in 2012.
+Sherritt has continued to produce greats in the Garnet and Black, including Courtney Forcucci, who became the 11th SEC champion for the diving program in 2012.
 Forcucci set a SEC and school record to win the 3-meter springboard title at the 2012 SEC Championships.
 She also claimed bronze on the 1-meter board.
-Forcucci then carried her momentum to the NCAA Championships where she earned two All-America honors, finishing fifth on the 3-meter springboard and 15th on the 1-meter board.
+Forcucci then carried her momentum to the NCAA Championships, where she earned two All-America honors, finishing fifth on the 3-meter springboard and 15th on the 1-meter board.